The

 Obviously, I have to say it: Don't use those.

-ground wire clipped to the standard square mesh below and the
+fence with the ground wire clipped to the standard square

-barbed wire on top.
-I wasn't expecting much because the mesh and
+mesh below and the barbed wire on top.
+I wasn't expecting

-wire sections have little separation, only a few inches.
-Signals
+separation, only a few inches.
+Signals from Absolute radio,

-traffic radar station in the background is coincidental.
+station in the background is coincidental.

 Update October 2011: The New

-Forest campsite at Holmsley is neither particular high, nor is the
+Forest campsite at Holmsley is neither particular high, nor is

-green clip for the ground or the very bottom fence wire which was
+myself holding the green clip for the ground or the very

 Other Structures